Understanding How the Process Works

 The first thing you’ll need to do is determine whether or not you are eligible to file for bankruptcy.
 Eligibility will further depend on which type of bankruptcy you wish to file for.

-Once you have determined that you are eligible to file for bankruptcy, you can begin the filing process.
+Once you have determined that you are eligible to file for bankruptcy ( if you are not qualified you can look for other debt settlement options), you can begin the filing process.

 Typically, this process involves: